open-telemetry/opentelemetry-collector-contrib/receiver/vcenterreceiver/README.md

 # vCenter Receiver

-This receiver fetches metrics from a vCenter or ESXi host running VMware vSphere APIs.
+This receiver fetches metrics from a vCenter or ESXi host running VMware vSphere APIs as well as accepts logs forwarded from a vCenter syslog forwarder.

 Supported pipeline types: `metrics` and `logs`